aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Core.md

 same in the appsettings.json in the .Web.Host project.
 Be sure that the connection string in the config file is the database you want.
-After getting the **host** **connection sring**, it first creates the host database and applies migrations if they don't already exist.
+After getting the **host** **connection string**, it first creates the host database and applies migrations if they don't already exist.
 It then gets the connection strings of the tenant databases and runs migrations against those databases.
 It skips a tenant if it does not have a dedicated database or its database has already